Gabri432/transportation-data-repository/README.md

 1. Allowing a user to search for incoming and outgoing buses for a city.

-2. For example porpuses, I have used 2 bus lines and four (real name) cities.
+2. For example porpuses, I have used 2 transportation lines and four (real name) cities.

 3. You can search at what times there is a bus from Pavia, from Lodi, or from Milan, that takes to Villanterio.
 Conversely, you can also seach at what times a bus from Villanterio goes to Pavia, Lodi or Milan.